annaesvensson/yellow-update/README.md

     ! {.important}
     ! [yellow about]

-Content file with installed product release:
+Content file with log file of the website:

     ---
     Title: Example page
     ---
-    This page shows the installed product release.

-    ! {.important}
-    ! [yellow release]

-Content file with log file:

-    ---
-    Title: Example page
-    ---
-    This page shows the latest entries in log file.
+    This page shows the log file of the website.

     ! {.important}
     ! [yellow log]